 The first section you can customize under the “theme” tab is your logo and background.
-This is where you’ll add in your own branding and imagery.
-You can use your own images, or we’ve got some free stock images you can add in if you prefer, too.
+This is where you add in your own branding and imagery.
+You use your own images, or we’ve got some free stock images you can add in if you prefer, too.

 Your next customizable sections are the typography and colors which go hand in hand.
 Here you can choose your desired font and create a color scheme, too.

-When you’re choosing colors be sure to consider things like readability.
-Even if light blue or bright yellow are you favorite colors and used in your branding - they won’t be the best options for things like the body text.
+When you choose colors, consider things like readability.
+Even if light blue or bright yellow are you favorite colors and used in your branding – they aren’t the best options for things like the body text.

 Customizing your navigation is great if you’re hosting multiple courses or creating a full website and blog out of your Teachable school.

-Here you can choose what page is your homepage.
-If you only have one course open for enrollment, consider making that page your homepage to take one step out of your student’s experience.
+Here you choose what page is your homepage.
+If you only have one course open for enrollment, make that page your homepage to take one step out of your student’s experience.
 Or, if none of your courses are open for enrollment yet you can make your blog the homepage in the meantime.

 This section is fairly self-explanatory.
-There are a lot of biz bff’s who go into their course creation adventures together and this section is great for those folk.
-You can add in other authors here, and customize your title.
+There are a lot of biz bff’s who go into their course creation adventures together.
+This section is great for those folk.
+You add in other authors here, and customize your title.

 Again, you can do a lot with your Teachable site including adding a blog or other customizable pages like and “about me” or an “FAQ.”

 This is a beefy section where you can customize any and all standard text on your site to better fit your brand and voice.